dotnet/EntityFramework.Docs/entity-framework/core/performance/advanced-performance-topics.md

 ## DbContext pooling

 A `DbContext` is generally a light object: creating and disposing one doesn't involve a database operation, and most applications can do so without any noticeable impact on performance.
-However, each context instance does set up a various internal services and objects necessary for performing its duties, and the overhead of continuously doing so may be significant in high-performance scenarios.
+However, each context instance does set up various internal services and objects necessary for performing its duties, and the overhead of continuously doing so may be significant in high-performance scenarios.
 For these cases, EF Core can *pool* your context instances: when you dispose your context, EF Core resets its state and stores it in an internal pool; when a new instance is next requested, that pooled instance is returned instead of setting up a new one.
 Context pooling allows you to pay context setup costs only once at program startup, rather than continuously.

 Note that context pooling is orthogonal to database connection pooling, which is managed at a lower level in the database driver.